 However, we know that the Kimberly Certification can be difficult to validate.
 Many diamonds are marketed as 'conflict-free' without sufficient tracking information to back the claim.
 That's why we go above and beyond the Kimberley Certification - and how we can promise that our newly-mined diamonds have no ties to corruption or exploitation.

 Nearly all of the newly-mined diamonds that we set in our sparkling pieces are of Canadian origin, all traceable and conflict-free.
 If 0.3ct or above, these diamonds arrive accompanied with a GIA certificate or similar.
 Larger stones are also laser-inscribed with a microscopic Canadamark, an independently verified certification that assures you the diamond is of Canadian origin and has been mined under strict Canadian regulations.

 On the rare occasion that we can't source you a stone from Canada because of size or cut availability, what we use instead are traceable, conflict-free and fair-traded African diamonds, mined in Botswana, Namibia and South Africa.
 These stones come from DeBeers mines.
 The regulations under which these stones are mined vary from country to country, so we call these 'semi-traceable' diamonds.

 If stone origin and traceability are your main concerns, then a newly-mined diamond is the choice for you.

 Global warming has reached crisis point.
 That’s why we're trying to incorporate into our pieces, now more so than ever before, gemstones already above the ground.
 No matter how fairly traded or carefully sourced, newly mined materials use up valuable resources.
 It’s vital that we slow down the rate at which we’re consuming water, land and energy.
 We'll never stop supporting small-scale miners, because they still need an income.
 But it's time to start striking a balance.

-Alongside our newly-mined, conflict-free diamonds of Canadian and African origin, expect to start seeing beautiful recycled diamonds available to you when shopping our jewels.
+Alongside our newly-mined, conflict-free diamonds of Canadian and African origin, we also offer recycled diamonds as an option.